-TERM DEFINITION NOTE heat treatment The process in which a commodity is heated until it reaches a minimum temperature for a minimum period of time according to an official technical specification [ISPM 15, 2002; revised ICPM, 2005] See note 3 host pest list A list of pests that infest a plant species, globally or in an area [CEPM, 1996; revised CEPM, 1999] See note 7 . host range Species capable, under natural conditions, of sustaining a specific pest or other organism [FAO, 1990; revised ISPM 3, 2005] See note 7 .
-Note that the term also applies to biological control agents . import permit Official document authorizing importation of a commodity in accordance with specified phytosanitary import requirements [FAO, 1990; revised FAO, 1995; ICPM, 2005] This term is broadly defined, to allow for example for import permit s given for single commodities , for a period, or for particular exporters. inactivation Rendering micro-organisms incapable of development [ISPM 18, 2003] See devitalization (see also note 9). incidence (of a pest) Proportion or number of units in which a pest is present in a sample, consignment , field or other defined population [CPM, 2009] The term prevalence is sometimes wrongly used in draft ISPM s to mean " incidence ".
-The use of the defined term " incidence " is preferred.
-[SC November 2018 added the term "incidence" to the TPG work programme and requested the TPG consider deleting it from the Glossary and using the dictionary definition of incidence and prevalence in ISPMs] incursion An isolated population of a pest recently detected in an area , not known to be established , but expected to survive for the immediate future [ICPM, 2003] See note 11 . infestation (of a commodity) Presence in a commodity of a living pest of the plant or plant product concerned.
+TERM DEFINITION NOTE import permit Official document authorizing importation of a commodity in accordance with specified phytosanitary import requirements [FAO, 1990; revised FAO, 1995; ICPM, 2005] This term is broadly defined, to allow for example for import permits given for single commodities , for a period, or for particular exporters. inactivation Rendering micro-organisms incapable of development [ISPM 18, 2003] See devitalization , and note 9 . incursion An isolated population of a pest recently detected in an area , not known to be established , but expected to survive for the immediate future [ICPM, 2003] See note 11. infestation (of a commodity) Presence in a commodity of a living pest of the plant or plant product concerned.
 Infestation includes infection [CEPM, 1997; revised CEPM, 1999] A pest of a plant or plant product is understood to be an organism, which is known to be injurious to the plant or plant product .
 The concept that " infestation includes infection" is fundamentally linked to the IPPC definition of a pest , which does not restrict it (as some current usage does), to pest animals.